CartographerLabs/Lights-Camera-Extremism/README.md

 ## Overview 📝

-**LightsCameraExtremism** is a Python project that simulates social network interactions using language models.
+**Lights, Camera, Extremism** is a Python project that simulates social network interactions using language models.
 It generates users with varying personalities and simulates their interactions within a social network environment.
 The tool generates synthetic extremism social media content for research purposes, allowing researchers to study extremist communication patterns in a controlled environment.

 > See the [Google Colab Playbook here](https://colab.research.google.com/drive/1qccaqPTuCS0UJ6m93vMWbPQzTfnjoTq8?usp=sharing).

-Lights Camera Action breaks activities down into three main groups:
+Lights, Camera, Action breaks activities down into three main groups:

 - **PlayWrite** 🎭: Generates an abstract on the social network to be created.
 It creates detailed backstories and personality traits for each user to simulate realistic interactions.